We're here to help

 Checking in and checking out

-Or to check in changes from the Navigator, right-click on Project, then select Team > Check In Pending Changes…
+Or to check in changes from the Navigator, right-click on the project, then select Team > Check In Pending Changes…

 You will be asked to confirm what files you want to check in: